 The applicants also complain that the interviews are extremely lengthy and tiring.
-There are many introductory questions regarding the personal data of the applicants and their travel route and by the time the questions reach the reasons of fleeing, the applicants are already very tired and they just want to be done with the interview and therefore they do not give enough details.
+One of the reasons for this is that there are many introductory questions regarding the personal data of the applicants and their travel route.
+By the time the interview reaches the reasons of fleeing or reasons for not being able to go back, the applicants are already very tired and they just want to be done with the interview and therefore they could fail to provide details which can be crucial for the positive outcome of their application